ghc/ghc/doc/markup.rst

 Module Attributes
 -----------------

-Certain attributes may be specified for each module which affects the way that Haddock generates documentation for that module.
+Certain attributes may be specified for each module which affect the way that Haddock generates documentation for that module.
 Attributes are specified in a comma-separated list in an
 ``{-# OPTIONS_HADDOCK ... #-}`` pragma at the top of the module, either